Get the full picture before you hire globally. Salaries, taxes, contributions, the lot. → Try our free calculator

 Beyond income tax withholding, Brazilian employers face substantial social security and payroll-related contributions.
 These charges fund pensions, healthcare, unemployment benefits, and other statutory programs.

 Social security represents one of the largest employer costs at a flat 20% employer contribution, with both employer and employee portions collected through payroll.
-Additional charges include severance fund contributions paid by employers for employee termination protection, mandatory holiday provisions that affect total employment cost calculations, and municipal charges that vary by location for local services and infrastructure.
+Additional charges include severance fund contributions and mandatory holiday provisions that affect total employment cost calculations.

 Understanding what employers pay on top of salary versus what gets withheld from employees is crucial for accurate budgeting.
 Some contributions vary by sector or location, particularly municipal service-related charges.